 - Hotels where Billie Holiday stayed and was arrested;

-- Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;
+- Legendary club where jazz and blues greats performed on the inside and tap dancers busked on the outside;

 - Jazz club that paid homage to postal workers and the U.S. Postal Service; and

-- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”
+- South Philly dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

 The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden and forgotten stories.

 The Green Book walking tour is on pause during the coronavirus pandemic.
-To schedule a group tour or Mapping the Green Book in Philadelphia presentation, contact Faye at firstname.lastname@example.org.
+To schedule a Mapping the Green Book in Philadelphia presentation, contact Faye at firstname.lastname@example.org.